Adel Rosenberg and Jocelyn Robuck, between 1980 and 1990.

 Rabbi Tamar Malino

 This interview aimed to document the impact of the COVID-19 pandemic on Jewish congregations and synagogues in Washington.
-Rabbi Merlino represents Temple Beth Shalom and Congregation Emanu-El in Spokane, which rae collaborative reform and conservative synagogues.
+Rabbi Merlino represents Temple Beth Shalom and Congregation Emanu-El in Spokane, which are collaborative reform and conservative synagogues.
 Rabbi Merlino discusses her role over time and describes the impacts of COVID-19.

 Harold Friedman